Royston-Soh/dow-GARCH/README.md

 Create specification for model using `ugarchspec` and store as `s`, by specifying the:

 - **mean model** to test for serial dependence of the returns (ie. Whether the returns evolve nonrandomly, such as reverting to its mean or an equilibrium value).
 We may also specify p, q values for removing the mentioned serial dependence.
-- **variance model** to model the ARCH effects of the residuals of the mean equation, where effects of large changes in variance of returns results in further large shocks to variance of returns.
+- **variance model** to model the ARCH effects of the residuals of the mean equation, where effects of changes in variance of returns results in further effects to future variance of returns.
 - **distribution of error terms** to fit the distribution of the residuals.

 ### Model 1: We begin with the standard GARCH model with constant mean